Converg3nce/matic-docs/docs/develop/pos-using-metamask.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial is a brief introduction on how to transfer tokens between Ethereum and Matic on PoS and Plasma bridge using ***matic.js SDK and Metamask***.
+This tutorial is a brief introduction on how to transfer tokens between Ethereum and Matic on PoS bridge using ***matic.js SDK and Metamask***.
 Matic-Ethereum bridge provides a cross-chain channel using which users can transfer tokens from Ethereum to Matic and vice-versa.
 Both PoS and Plasma bridge is available to the user to transfer the tokens across two chains.
 More details on using the bridge can be found [here](/docs/develop/ethereum-matic/getting-started).
 This **tutorial mainly focuses on using the bridge from a front end perspective**.
 We will be using Metamask for this purpose.

 The most important thing to be understood from this tutorial is the **proper usage of the web3 provider in the matic.js instance** we create.
 Whether using PoS or Plasma, certain actions need to be performed on Matic and some on Ethereum.
 Due to this reason, **different providers are required in different scenarios.
 Hence correctly setting the providers is very necessary.**